OICWS/lcd-digit-recognition/README.md

 ### CTC decoding over fixed-pitch segmentation
 Character spacing varies across LCD models.
 Any fixed-width or fixed-count segmentation scheme breaks the moment a new device is introduced.
 CTC handles variable-length output without explicit segmentation and degrades gracefully on partially occluded or blurred digits.

-### CRNN trained from scratch (no pretraining)
-The CRNN backbone is small (~3M parameters) and trains from random initialization on 314 crops in ~15 minutes on a free Kaggle T4.
-Pretraining on synthetic seven-segment data was tried; it offered no improvement, because the real-world variation is in lighting and angle, not glyph shape — and those variations are already covered by the augmentation pipeline (brightness/contrast jitter, random rescale).

 ### Iterative error-driven retraining loop
 The repository includes a workflow for closed-loop improvement: